bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Error Start Event
 ~~~~~~~~~~~~~~~~~

-An :ref:`process-element-error-start` catches unhandled errors which were thrown
+A :ref:`process-element-error-start` catches unhandled errors which were thrown
 in the same process or inside a subprocess if the configured Error Code matches
 the thrown error.